 - Christian Values at Medbury

 Medbury School is not aligned with any religious denomination, but we have had a long standing connection with St Barnabas, the local Anglican Church.
-The Church is currently under repair in 2013.
-The services are currently held in The Medbury Centre, every boy is expected to attend two services per term, and the services are designed for the boys.
+Every boy is expected to attend two services, designed for the boys, a term.
 The school’s Divinity Curriculum enables the boys to understand and be introduced to various forms of faith, with the common seed being strong traditional Christian values.
 The boys are taught the skills of writing prayers and singing a wide variety of traditional hymns.
 The goal is for every boy to leave Medbury with a good understanding of and empathy for the various and different aspects of society.